Andre601/Math-Expansion/README.md

 The `%` is used to return the remainder of a specific operation.
 The reminder is received by removing `n2` as many times from `n1` as possible (`n1%n2`) and then return whatever is left from `n1`.

-In the above example do we remove 4 as many times from 20 as possible, which is 4 times and result in a remainder of 2.
+In the above example do we remove 4 as many times from 22 as possible, which is 4 times and result in a remainder of 2.

 ### `%math_1:_5.6+4.77%`
 Sometimes you may want to return a specific, precise number, which would be different from the default precision set in the config.

-In such a case can you use `%math_[precision]:[rounding]_<expression>%` where `[precision]` is the amount of decimals shown in the result.
+In such a case can you use `%math_[decimals]:[rounding]_<expression>%` where `[decimals]` is the amount of decimals shown in the result.

 The above expression would return `10.370` with the default precision set in the config.yml of PlaceholderAPI.
 But with the precision defined as 1 in the placeholder does it return `10.4`.